Iqbolshoh/php-auth-master/README.md

 - **`DB_NAME`**: Defines the name of the authentication database (`auth_master`).
 - **`ROLES`**: An array mapping user roles to their corresponding default redirection paths.

 These configurations allow seamless database connectivity and ensure proper user role management.

 ---

+## 🛡 Why Choose PHP Auth Master?

+✅ **Strong Security** – Active session tracking, password-based session logout, and role-based access.
+✅ **User-Friendly** – Built-in admin panel for easy management.
+✅ **Flexible & Scalable** – Easily add new roles, pages, and users.
+✅ **Real-Time Monitoring** – See who is logged in and remove unauthorized sessions.

+💡 **Ready to secure your PHP application?
+Start using PHP Auth Master today!** 🚀

+---